Oil sucks stocks down as global recession fears bubble up

 Look at some of the trends between crude price and leading Asian share markets.

-As oil prices jumped 137 percent in 2007 and 2008, stocks in regional commodity importers South Korea, Japan and Hong Kong, tumbled between 32 percent and 58 percent.
+As oil prices jumped 137 percent in 2007 and 2008, stocks in regional commodity importers South Korea .KS11, Japan .N225 and Hong Kong .HSI, tumbled between 32 percent and 58 percent.

-The broader MSCI Asia Pacific ex-Japan, which includes commodities exporters such as Australia and Malaysia, gained 5.3 percent.
+The broader MSCI Asia Pacific ex-Japan .MIAPJ0000PUS, which includes commodities exporters such as Australia and Malaysia, gained 5.3 percent.

-But since the end of 2015, oil prices and stocks have been moving in the same direction.
+But since the end of 2015, oil prices LCOc1 CLc1 and stocks have been moving in the same direction.

 Japan's Nikkei 225 index, Hong Kong's Hang Seng and South Korea's Kospi have all lost between 9 percent and 14 percent as oil prices plunged almost 40 percent to below $29 a barrel.